 How many tail feathers does a peacock have?
 About 150!
 That’s a lot of feathers to create one at a time.
 I’m using copper and cloisonné to get the colors and form I want.
 Below is an early photo showing the feather eyes in their first stage.

 You can see the copper wire added and a first layer of enamel.
 The image below shows the same pieces with color enamel added.

 Here’s a more recent photo – I have enough done for one tail now!
 Now I just have build the rest of the feather!

 Here’s a photo of some of the ‘sword’ feathers that belong on the sides of the tail.
 These are made from copper, and then placed in a fuming chamber to add a patina.

 I’ve bee working on the tail feathers and there’s a LOT of them!
-This is most of what I will need for one peacock.
+This is most of what I will need for now (I hope!).

 July 2020: I’ve begun work on the base of the sculpture.
-I’m making 2 bases which will fit together, each supporting one peacock sculpture.
-They’re built with retractable wheels and handles that stows away for easier transport.
+I’m making a portable base to support the peacock sculpture.
+It is built with retractable wheels and handles that stow away for easier transport.